-To rent a facility at Okun Fieldhouse, Mid America, Mid America West, Heritage Park, or Shawnee Mission Ball Park please contact Cathy via email or phone (913) 826-2900.
+To rent a facility at Okun Fieldhouse, Mid America, Mid America West, or Heritage Park, please contact Cathy via email or phone (913) 826-2900.
 For all day or tournament rentals, please email Doug Hite or call at 913-826-2900.

 Open Gym is a low cost way for the public to access the facility.
 To participate in Open Gym at New Century Fieldhouse, you must have an Open Gym Waiver on file.
 More Open Gym Information.

 Open gyms at Okun Fieldhouse typically fall on school breaks and near holidays. please refer to the Open Gym Webpage for up to date information.
 A Waiver Signature is required and adults must sign for minors.